 There are houses or flats available to personnel who need temporary accommodation for short periods of time, either for themselves or their family.
-To find Contact Housing in your area, please visit the NS FPS website.
+To find Contact Housing in your area, please visit the RN FPS website.

 Short Term Family Accommodation (STFA)